Workplace Wellbeing - Surviving or Thriving?

 Our intention and commitment to improving the wellbeing of staff and students are continually supported by our Principal & CEO, Simon Pirotte, who recently hosted a breakfast morning for Mind Cymru, sharing stories about challenges in the sector and our responses.
 Everyone at breakfast agreed that whilst we know supporting the improvement of mental health and wellbeing is essential, being able to measure impact is really important to help us continue to improve and see a return on our investment.
 This is why we have chosen to participate in the Workplace Wellbeing Index and are encouraging other organisations in Wales to participate in it also.

 “We were delighted this year to see an improvement in our Index score, achieving Silver award as a result and, showing that we have really stepped up our focus on wellbeing in the workplace.”

 Our ultimate aim is to create an environment where people can truly thrive and be all they can be.
 We view this as everyone’s responsibility and being far more than just a role for HR.

 We know this won’t be easy and will take focus, curiosity and courage to really make a positive and long-lasting change.

-The things we do to achieve change are shaped by listening to staff and their needs, and will be beneficial to our staff, students and the communities we service.
+The things we do to achieve change are shaped by listening to staff and their needs and will be beneficial to our staff, students and the communities we serve.
 To make sure we are always going in the right direction, we will continue to measure our impact using the Mind Workplace Wellbeing Index.